Conquest of Darfur (1873–1874): Fall of Dara

 In December 1873, Ahmad Shatta and the malik al-nahas, Sa'd al-Nur ibn Ibrahim Ramad, advanced into Rizayqat territory and defeated al-Nur Muhammad Anqara.
 He then wrote to al-Zubayr to open negotiations.
 The sultan, however, compelled him to advance.
 He fought two battles with al-Zubayr between Dara and Shakka in January–February 1874.
 In the second battle, he was killed along with the malik al-nahas and the maqdum of the west, Abd Allah Runa.
 As a result, al-Zubayr occupied Dara on 11 February.
 Before the end of the month, the khedive declared war on Darfur, stating as the casus belli the sultan's aggression and the ongoing trade in slaves.
-He ordered the governor general of the Sudan, Ismail Ayyub Pasha, to prepare to invade Darfur from Kordofan.
+He ordered the governor general of the Sudan, Isma'il Ayyub Pasha, to prepare to invade Darfur from Kordofan.
 The khedive's primary purpose was to prevent the conquest of Darfur by al-Zubayr alone.

 In the aftermath of Dara, Ahmad Nimr ibn Tayrab, shartay (chief) of the Birged, took command of the resistance and rallied the remnants of Shatta's army.
 Rabih Fadl Allah led a sortie that killed Ahmad Nimr.
 On 18 February, al-Zubayr wrote a letter to the ulama (Islamic leaders) of Darfur justifying his actions under shari'a (Islamic law) and demanding an explanation for the sultan's actions.
 Ibrahim did not respond, but wrote to the Awlad Jabir asking them to recite the Quran one thousand times for victory.
 Although only this letter survives, it was probably just one of many such missives requesting Quranic recitations for victory sent throughout Darfur.